NISH1001/playx/README.md

   -auto, --auto         Auto generate playlist
   -d, --dont-cache-search
                         Don't search the song in the cache.
+  -r, --no-related      Disable playing related songs extracted from YouTube --sync-playlist SYNC_PLAYLIST
+                        Sync the playlists.
+Pass the name as arguement.
+If all the playlists are to be synced, just pass [All].
   -l, --lyrics          Show lyircs of the song.
   --pl-start PL_START   Start position in case a playlist is passed.
 If passed
                         without a playlist it has no effect.
   --pl-end PL_END       End position in case a playlist is passed.
 If passed
                         without a playlist it has no effect.

 ```

 ------------